Marcello

 Marcello is a common masculine Italian given name.
 It is a variant of Marcellus.
-The Spanish and Portuguese version of the name is Marcelo, differing in having only one "l", while the Greek form is Markellos.
+The Spanish and Portuguese variant of the name is Marcelo, differing in having only one "l", while the Greek form is Markellos.

 Etymology

 The name originally means like a hammer.

 It is originally the adjectival form of Marcus, which means hammer; the -el suffix was in times of archaic Latin the adjectival form.
 It also sounds like mar 'cello'.